How Collagen Helps with Anti-Aging: What You Need to Know

 It’s easy to mix into your morning coffee, smoothies, or even water — a simple way to give your skin an extra boost in your collagen for anti-aging routine.

-Some people find it easier to digest, and studies suggest it may be particularly effective at supporting skin elasticity and hydration.
+Some people find it easier to digest, and studies suggest that marine collagen peptides rich in amino acids such as glycine and proline may support skin elasticity and hydration.

 While it’s not “better” for everyone, it can be a preferred choice if you want a collagen supplement specifically targeted toward skin health.